How to Read Best Before Dates

 By Keith Yee in Food Safety on September 30, 2014

-There is a lot of confusion around best before dates, expiry dates, and food safety, and justifiably so – there are many different codes and symbols used.
+Have you ever been confused by best before dates and expiry dates?
+If so, it’s no wonder – there are many different codes and symbols used in different parts of the world, and their meaning is not always clear.
 We hope that this post will answer your questions, and help avoid food waste too.

 Best Before Dates

 Best before dates are only required on products with a shelf life of less than 90 days, although they are frequently found on products with long shelf lives (like canned goods).
 Best Before dates are marked with the words “Best Before” or “B.B./M.A.”

-Non-perishable food that is past its best before date is still safe to eat (as long as the packaging is in tact and undamaged), although texture or flavour may change over time.
+Non-perishable food is still safe to eat past its best before date (as long as the packaging is in-tact and undamaged), although texture or flavour may change over time.
 To ensure that we are giving out good-tasting and good quality food, the Richmond Food Bank’s policy is to dispose of any items that are two years (or more) past their best before dates.
-Any items that are open or damaged (rusty, severely dented, or bloated cans, for example) are discarded immediately for food safety reasons.
+We immediately discard any items that are open or damaged (rusty, severely dented, or bloated cans, for example), regardless of the best before date, for food safety reasons.

-Expiry dates are found on products where the nutritional ingredients need to be stable (like baby formula and nutritional supplements).
+You’ll find expiry dates on products like baby formula and nutritional supplements.
 These foods are clearly marked with “EXP” or “Expiry.”

-While they are likely safe to eat, the manufacturers cannot guarantee that the nutritional composition remains stable.
+While these foods are likely safe to eat past the expiry date, the manufacturers cannot guarantee the nutritional composition after the date.
 It is the Richmond Food Bank’s policy to dispose of items immediately once they are past their Expiry Date.
-We do not distribute Expired Food.
+We do not distribute any Expired Food.

 These are a set of numbers and letters, and are used by shipping companies and manufacturers to track their products.
 They are not indicative of the best before dates or expiry dates.